acocalypso/DiscordRoleManager/README.md

 - Create a new discord Bot -> [GUIDE](https://discordpy.readthedocs.io/en/latest/discord.html)
 - Invite the Bot to your Discord Server
+	- Check the boxes for the needed permissions
+	- Minimum requirements: manage roles and send messages
+	- Manage roles, it will only be able to manage roles that are below his role/permissions
+	- Use the URL that page generates and go to it, and you will be asked to log into your discord.
+You will need Admin access in order to get the bot to join that server.
 - Rename config.json.example to config.json
 - Edit config.json and fill out the required infos.